-Whip up a batch of this delicious strawberry hot chocolate for Valentine’s Day.
+Whip up a batch of strawberry hot chocolate for Valentine’s Day.
 A pretty pink drink made with fresh strawberries, white chocolate, milk and other simple ingredients.
+So creamy and delicious!

 With Valentine’s Day around the corner, I thought I’d share a pink hot chocolate recipe you can make for your loved ones.
 Isn’t it pretty?

 I don’t know about you, but as a kid, I adored strawberry flavoured milk.
 Yum, oh yum!
 My mom didn’t allow it too often, but my grandparents kept the powdered mix on hand as a little treat to occasionally enjoy after school.
-It brings back good memories that I’m sure will live on in my heart forever.
-Most often, it’s the little things…
+It brings back special memories that I’m sure will live on in my heart forever.
+Most often, it’s the little things that matter.

 But, that’s where my love affair with pink hot chocolate mix ends.
 Artificial flavour and loads of sugar are two things I try to avoid as much as possible these days.

 For this recipe, I opted for fresh strawberries instead.
 Combined with milk, white chocolate, vanilla, cocoa and a pinch of salt, it’s a delicious sweet treat that everyone can enjoy.
 My family has gotten used to me coming up with the “healthier version” of things (whether they want me to or not)…